Dam Van Huynh

 His latest works for his company are: Re:birth (2022) where Dam redefines ownership of his story as a refugee; In Realness (2022) speaking out against inequalities damaging our sense of community; Glam (2021) in collaboration with Etta Ermini addressing questions on queerness and gender politics.

-Developing a deep artistic connection with composer / vocalist/ movement artist Elaine Mitchener since 2009, they have together expanded the possibilities of performance through the use of sound and body.
-Dam accompanied Elaine on many collaborative projects either as Director, Choreographer or Movement Director including Industrialising Intimacy (2015), Of Leonardo da Vinci commissioned by Ultima Festival and marking Dam’s directorial debut in opera (Norway, 2015), SWEET TOOTH (2017), the then + the now = now time commissioned by MaerzMusik (Germany, 2019) and programmed as part of Ruhrtriennale (Germany, 2020), On Being Human as Praxis commissioned by Donaueschinger Musiktage (Germany, 2020).
+Developing a deep artistic connection with composer / vocalist / movement artist Elaine Mitchener since 2009, they have together expanded the possibilities of performance through the use of sound and body.
+Dam accompanied Elaine on many collaborative projects either as Director, Choreographer or Movement Director including Industrialising Intimacy (2015), Of Leonardo da Vinci commissioned by Ultima Festival and marking Dam’s directorial debut in opera (Norway, 2015), SWEET TOOTH (2017), the then + the now = now time commissioned by MaerzMusik (Germany, 2019) and programmed as part of Ruhrtriennale (Germany, 2020), On Being Human as Praxis commissioned by Donaueschinger Musiktage (Germany, 2020) and live premiered at Berliner Festspiele in 2023 as part of MaerzMusik.

 These projects led Dam to collaborate with many more remarkable musicians, sound artists and composers such as George E. Lewis, Jason Yarde, Laure M. Heindl, Dai Fujikura, Matana Roberts, David Toop, Tansy Davies, Hannah Kendall, Rie Nakajima, Martyna Poznanska, Jamie Hamilton, Ian Tang amongst others.

-Dam is the recipient of awards from The Place Prize – Audience Choice, Asian Arts Award, Zawirowania International Choreography Competition and Gdański Festiwal Tańca.
+Dam is the recipient of awards such as the Asian Arts Award for Best Direction at Edinburgh Festival Fringe 2018, Zawirowania International Choreography Competition (2015), Gdański Festiwal Tańca (2015) and The Place Prize – Audience Choice (2008).
 He was later invited to be a juror on the panel for Gdański Festiwal Tańca dance contest.
 Other noted works for his company include ĐẸP (2017) and Gesundheit!
 (2014).
 He also worked as Movement Director for Tom Morris and Lee Hall at The National Theatre (2019).

 Dam’s choreographic works have been performed internationally and include commissions by CEPRODAC – National Dance Company of Mexico, Unlock Dancing Plaza – Hong Kong, the British Museum, Fóramen M. Ballet – Mexico, Dance United, INTOTO Dance, The Boston Conservatory, Northern School of Contemporary Dance, The Place, Trinity Laban.
-He was appointed Artist-in-Residence at The Hong Kong Academy for Performing Arts – HKAPA in 2010/12 allowing him to further develop his own working methodology.
+He was appointed Artist-in-Residence at The Hong Kong Academy for Performing Arts – HKAPA in 2010-12 allowing him to further develop his own working methodology and he was Head of Contemporary Dance at HKAPA in 2019-23.
 His involvement with Dance United led him to be Associate Artist with the company in 2012/14.
+Upcoming engagements include a Rauschenberg Residency (USA) in 2024 and the premiere of a new creation for his company on 19th March 2024 at The Arts Centre, Edge Hill University.

 Dam graduated from The Boston Conservatory at Berklee and has worked as a performer with various companies and choreographers including The Nevada Ballet, Merce Cunningham, Portugal’s Companhia de Dança Contemporânea – CeDeCe, Richard Alston and Phoenix Dance Theatre.
 He still occasionally performs in gallery spaces and created a performance at The Hepworth Wakefield for an intervention curated by David Toop and Rie Nakajima around Allan Krapow’s YARD.
 He was invited to collaborate with Mitchener on a series of performances at the Wellcome Collection as part of This Is A Voice exhibition in 2016.
 He also worked with Nitin Sawhney, Es Devlin and onedotzero for a film production supported by the British Film Institute.